kumar1983/html5videoplayer/wphtml5player/readme.txt

 None

 == Changelog ==

+= 1.2.6 =
+* Added further intergration support for Autoembed Plugin for Wordpress.
+* Framework deactivate if function "json_encode" or "json_decode" does not exists in PHP.

 = 1.2.5 =
 * Fixed Fatal Error caused by function "json_last_error" not existing on some servers